vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-CertificateHealth.md

 # Publish-CertificateHealth

-## SYNOPSIS
+## Synopsis

 Formats the Certificate Health data from the SoS JSON output.

-## SYNTAX
+## Syntax

 ```powershell
 Publish-CertificateHealth [-json] <String> [-html] [-failureOnly] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Publish-CertificateHealth cmdlet formats the Certificate Health data from the SoS JSON output and publishes it as either a standard PowerShell object or an HTML object.
+The `Publish-CertificateHealth` cmdlet formats the Certificate Health data from the SoS JSON output and publishes it as either a standard PowerShell object or an HTML object.

-## EXAMPLES
+## Examples

-### EXAMPLE 1
+### Example 1

 ```powershell
 Publish-CertificateHealth -json <file-name> -html